 Intern must be able to travel to and from internship site, or fly into Dulles International Airport (IAD), and be available to devote 40-60 hours a week, including some weekends and holidays, toward learning.
 Intern must be fingerprinted and pass a background check.

-This is a six month internship starting July 1, 2019, and ending Dec.
-31, 2019, with the possibility of being extended for an additional six months.
+This is a six month internship starting March 1, 2020, and ending Sept.
+1, 2020, with the possibility of being extended for an additional six months.
+The start and end dates are flexible.

 To apply, go to: solaa.si.edu.
 Select "New to SOLAA?
 Create Account Here," and complete the information to create an account.